 - Qualify for a fee waiver so that the fees don’t get charged

 Free banking is still a reality.
 After the financial crisis, big banks made big news by cutting free checking accounts (and increasing maintenance fees).
 However, plenty of banks still offer free checking.
-Online banks are a quick and easy source for free banking, as they rarely have minimum requirements or monthly fees.
+Online banks are a quick and easy source of free banking, as they rarely have minimum requirements or monthly fees.
 If you want the benefits of a brick-and-mortar bank (bank branches are still useful), look for smaller local institutions like regional banks.
 Credit unions, which are owned by their customers, are also a great option for free checking.

 Fee waivers are fairly straightforward: if you meet certain criteria, the bank won’t charge maintenance fees.
 Common criteria that allow you to dodge fees include: